Resident Visitor Permit

 What type of permit will I receive?

 A digital permit.
 A notification email will be sent when the permit is active, only then can you use your digital permit.
 There is nothing to display in the vehicle when using digital permits.

 You can check the costs and quantities you can purchase in your zone.

 The council will consider issuing weekly permits to customers who are on a parking waiting list.
-The council will monitor the sale of Resident Visitor Permits to ensure that these are not being used as an alternative to resident permits.
+The council will monitor the sale of RVPs to ensure that these are not being used as an alternative to resident permits.

 In certain circumstances the council may consider issuing more permits than you are permitted to purchase.
-If you are a landlord looking to purchase RVPs for the first time, you can also request additional Request additional Resident Visitor Permits.
+You will need to apply for additional RVPs through our Request additional Resident Visitor Permits form.
 This needs to be agreed by Parking Services.

 RVPs are available for residents in zones A, F, G, H, H2, J, K, L, M, N, O and S. Permits are unavailable for the city centre, which is zone E.

-- to be a full time resident at a property within a zone,
+- you need to be a full time resident at a property within a zone (excluding Zone E-City Centre).

 Not every property which appears to be within a Controlled Parking Zone is eligible for parking permits.
-For example, Multiple Occupancy Developments or properties which have been re-developed do not automatically qualify for Resident Visitor Permits.
+For example, Multiple Occupancy Developments or properties which have been re-developed do not automatically qualify for RVPs.

 RVPs are also available for property owners and landlords who are required to visit properties to undertaking repairs.

-In order to apply for Resident Visitor Permits, we require:
+In order to apply for RVPs, we require:

 - evidence that you own the property, or;